tonywu6/mdbookkit/docs/src/rustdoc-link/workspace-layout.md

         └── ...
 ```

-## Documenting multiple crates
+## Documenting multiple packages

-If you would like to document items from several independent crates, but still would
+If you would like to document items from several independent packages, but still would
 like to centralize your book in one place — unfortunately, the preprocessor does not yet
 have the ability to work with multiple entrypoints.

-A possible workaround would be to turn your book folder into a private crate that
+A possible workaround would be to turn your book folder into a private package that
-depends on the crates you would like to document.
+depends on the packages you would like to document.
 Then you can link to them as if they
-were third-party crates.
+were third-party packages.
+The generated links will point to the original packages
+instead of this private package.

 ```
 my-workspace/